vekon/mViewer/README.md

 mViewer allows managing databases, collections, gridfs, users & indexes as an alternative to the mongoDB native shell in a simpler and user-friendly way.

+### Whats new in mViewer-1.0.0?
+   1. Introduced tabs to open and work on individual db's simultaneously.
+   2. Added support to run multiple db queries based on selection.

 ### Whats new in mViewer-1.0.0 beta?
    1. Redesigned complete user interface with enhananced ease.
    2. New login interface which supports mongodb started with/without auth mode.